Breeders’ Cup Betting Offers 2021

 A huge part of the prestige that surrounds this event is down to the prize money on offer, over $30M across the two days and over $6M for the Classic winner alone.
 There are 18 races to be enjoyed over the weekend, 12 of which are Grade 1.

-The Breeders’ Cup moves around different venues and this year it will be held at Keeneland, Kentucky, the second time this course has hosted the event.
-In 2015 during the first hosting Keeneland set their attendance record of 95,102 spectators over Friday and Saturday.
+The Breeders’ Cup moves around different venues and this year it will be held at Del Mar, San Diego, the second time this course has hosted the event.
+In 2017 during the first hosting Del Mar produced a surprising number of long odds winners, perhaps something to note for this year.

 As always we have done all the homework for you and collated any deal worth knowing about from the best online bookmakers.
 With the flat season over in the UK and the jump season yet to get going the Breeders’ Cup offers a great betting opportunity at an otherwise slow time for high profile racing.